-Beginning with the 2000 KID, the stratification variables were defined as follows:
+Beginning with the 2000 KID, the stratification data elements were defined as follows:

 - Control – government non-Federal (public), private not-for-profit (voluntary), and private investor-owned (proprietary).
 These types of hospitals tend to have different missions and different responses to government regulations and policies.
 When there were enough hospitals of each type to allow it, hospitals were stratified as public, voluntary, and proprietary.
 This stratification was used for Southern rural, Southern urban non-teaching, and Western urban non-teaching hospitals.
 For smaller strata — the Midwestern rural and Western rural hospitals — a collapsed stratification of public versus private was used, with the voluntary and proprietary hospitals combined to form a single "private" category.
 For all other combinations of region, location, and teaching status, no stratification based on control was advisable, given the number of hospitals in these cells.